 Baltimore Orioles at Tampa Bay Rays

-The Line: Baltimore Orioles / Tampa Bay Rays -- Over/Under: Click to Get Latest Betting Odds
+Tampa Bay Rays / Baltimore Orioles -- O/U: Click to Get Latest Betting Odds

-The Baltimore Orioles and Tampa Bay Rays meet Monday in MLB action at Tropicana Field.
+The Baltimore Orioles and the Tampa Bay Rays meet in game one of a doubleheader from Tropicana Field on Tuesday.